 If you have strong academic interests in another area, one of the following interdepartmental majors may be a good fit for you:

 The Department of African American and African Diaspora Studies also offers an undergraduate minor.
 Check your bulletin for more information on this minor.

 A good first class for the African American and African Diaspora Studies major is AAAD-A 150 Survey of the Culture of Black Americans.
 This requried course provides an introductorary foundation in the study of the black experience in America, employing resources from history, literature, folklore, religion, sociology, and political science.

-The department offers other 100 and 200 level courses that may be interest, covering such topics as 'Black Women Artists,' 'Dance in the African Diaspora,' 'Contemporary Black Film,' and 'Survey of Hip-Hop.'
+The department offers other 100 and 200 level courses that may be of interest, covering such topics as 'Black Women Artists,' 'Dance in the African Diaspora,' 'Contemporary Black Film,' and 'Survey of Hip-Hop.'

 Tracks and concentrations